"Tired of London? No, Sir, when a man is tired of London, he is tired of life; for there is in London all that life can afford."

 Professionally and personally, Autumn in London will be an unforgettable experience -- one you'll treasure the rest of your life.

 Most of England's major tourist destinations, such as Stonehenge, Windsor Castle, Hampton Court, Stratford-upon-Avon, and Canterbury are an easy day trip from London.
 Several excursions are included in the program price.
 In past years, our students have visited Bath, Oxford, Stonehenge, Salisbury and Brighton as part of the program.
 Our staff will be happy to assist you with suggestions and information for travel around the British Isles.

 The Autumn in London program ends on Thanksgiving to permit students to travel in more distant parts of Britain, such as Scotland or Ireland, or to visit the continent prior to returning to the United States for the Christmas holidays.
 With the Eurostar, Paris is only three hours from London.
 Prices on the Eurostar are surprisingly reasonable, allowing opportunities for a trip to Paris or Brussels, the center of the European Union.
 Air fares for students to other parts of Europe are also very low.

-In addition to taking traditional courses, students have the opportunity to do an internship with British legal institutions and British barristers and solicitors.
-To be considered for the internship, you must submit a cover letter and resume to the Internship Director, Dr. Stuart Weinstein at at email@example.com by May 31, 2013.
-See Internships for more information.
+In addition to taking traditional courses, students have the opportunity to do an externship with British legal institutions and British barristers and solicitors.
+To be considered for the externship, you must submit a cover letter and resume to the Externship Director, Kandice Horsey at at email@example.com by June 1, 2016.
+See Externships for more information.